Azure/azure-iot-sdk-node/.github/CONTRIBUTING.md

 [optional footer]
 ```

-The commit should contains the following structural elements:
+The commit should contains one of the following structural elements as the \<type\>:

 - `fix:` a commit of the type fix patches a bug in your codebase (this correlates with PATCH in semantic versioning).
 - `feat:` a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in semantic versioning).